doukaind/redux-app/README.md

 # Redux app

-Simple rexdu app used in React application, which presents usage of redux
+Simple redux app used in React application, which presents usage of redux